rezabmirzaei/iac-demo/README.md

   * ``az ad sp create-for-rbac -n "<YOUR_SPN>" --role="Contributor" --scopes="/subscriptions/<YOUR_SUBSCRIPTION_ID>"
 ``

+Heads up!
+Make sure the service principal has privileges to create resources in your Azure subscription.

 ### Terraform

 Terraform needs a way to communicate with your Azure account/subscription.